nvoulgaris/blog/content/post/driving-fruitful-retros.md

 Take the time to communicate the purpose of the session and the schedule.
 It may sound redundant, but it will help the team members orient themselves during the retro and focus on the task at hand for the following period of time.

 Usually I ask for a very brief check-in phrase or input (e.g. describe the previous sprint in 3 words).
 Simplistic as it may sound, keep in mind that there may be people in the room that are hard to open up.
-As a Scrum Master, we should always make sure that every team member feels comfortable to speak and is engaged in the team exercise.
+As Scrum Masters, we should always make sure that every team member feels comfortable to speak and is engaged in the team exercise.
 This is what I focus on during this short phase. **Get everyone onboard for what's about to follow**.

 ## Gather data
 *Usually 20-25 minutes for a 90 minute retro, depending on the team size*

-This is the time to identify *what went wrong* (or could just be improved) and *what the team did well* (this is also very important).
+This is the time to identify *what went wrong* (or could just be improved) and *what did the team do well* (this is also very important).

 Use an exercise that focuses on **plain facts**.
 Ask for both negative and positive facts.
 As it is important to amend any problematic areas, it is equally important to preserve the good habits.
 Preferably, before discussing, allow the team some time to silently think and jot down a few things on sticky notes, in order to avoid affecting each other's thought in this part.
-If necessary, you may feed the team by mentioning one or two defective ares that you recognized during the sprint, prior to the exercise, to accelerate results, but be very careful *not to guide them*.
+If necessary, you may feed the team by mentioning one or two defective ares that you recognized during the sprint, prior to the exercise, to get them going and accelerate results, but be very careful *not to guide them*.

 This is an extremely important step, as it will feed the rest of the retro with data.
 If the team fails to come up with the right issues here, it is almost inevitable that the real issues will remain untouched, no matter how great the effort in the rest of the session.